stevenhobbs/IPHY-R-Demos/README.md

 IPHY instructors can follow the steps below to contribute to the repository.

 1. For developing and suggesting new content:\
   a.
-Clone the repository (create a local FIT repository) and create a new branch based on the develop branch.\
+Clone the repository (create a local GIT repository) and create a new branch based on the develop branch.\
   b.
 Make changes and commits to your personal branch.\
   c.
 Push the branch to the remote repository.\
   d.
 Create a pull request (PR) from your branch to the develop branch.\